pmainguet/udemy-courses/NodeJS/README.md

 - use _heroku create_ and _git push heroku master_ commands to deploy app to Heroku
 - type _heroku open_
 - configure DNS to customize URL

+## Setting up ES6 support and MongoDB for Heroku

+- Setup ES6 support

+                //package.json
+                "engines":{
+                        "node":"10.2.1"
+                }

+- Setting up MongoDB:

+  - Go to dashboard.heroku.com, click in the app if you already deployed it
+  - Click on "Add-on", select "mLab MongoDB" and provision add on to the app,
+  - In the CLI, type \_heroku addons:create mongolab:sandbox\_
+  - Type _heroku config_ to get a list of all config var, and get _MONGODB_URI_
+  - in mongoose.js, add the following code

+                const MONGODB_URI = process.env.<name of the variable via heroku config> || 'mongodb://localhost:27017/TodoApp'

+  - push app to heroku, _git push heroku master_
+  - you can check logs from heroku via _heroku logs_

 # <a name=""></a> XXX - TESTING YOUR APPLICATION